leogdion/PackageListValidator/README.md

 ```

 This creates a list of URLs which more than one value.
 If there are URLs with duplicates, it is marked as invalid.

+Therefore, make sure your package:

+* make sure your url is not already listed

 ### Validating Each Repository